-Are meetings conducted over the phone subject to the open meeting requirements?
+Are meetings conducted over the phone or by email subject to the open meeting requirements?

-A meeting is not limited to a physical gathering.
-A teleconference or sequential telephone conversations conducted for the purpose of exercising the power or authority of a council, local board or one of their committees or for the purpose of doing the groundwork necessary to exercise that power or authority may constitute a "meeting" subject to the open meeting requirements.
-A meeting conducted via serial phone calls is, by its nature, closed to the public.
+A "meeting" is not limited to a physical gathering.
+A teleconference, sequential telephone or email conversation conducted for the purpose of exercising the power or authority of a council, local board or one of their committees or for the purpose of doing the groundwork necessary to exercise that power or authority may constitute a "meeting" subject to the open meeting requirements.10 Serial telephone calls or emails are, by their nature, closed to the public.